American-Cloud/Slackwoot/README.md

 All UI pages and `/api/*` routes require a valid signed session cookie.
 Sessions expire after 8 hours.
 Login at `/login`, logout at `/logout`.

 ### Webhook IP whitelist
-Restrict `/webhook/chatwoot` to your Chatwoot server's IP — configurable at `/config` under "Webhook IP Whitelist" (comma-separated IPs or CIDR ranges).
+Restrict `/webhook/chatwoot` to your Chatwoot server's IP — configurable at `/config` (comma-separated IPs or CIDR ranges).

 ### Docker
 - Multi-stage build — only runtime dependencies in the final image